bearon1395/MyStudyProject-s/README.txt

 - husk
 - soil )

-2. Choose and create - WorkingTower and WheatDryer using their fibric.
+2. Choose and create - WorkingTower and WheatDryer using their fabric.
 3. Create Elevator and set parameters above.
 3.1 Set Storage Bins with space.